 I have been thinking about a mini-project that I could do in Scratch and thought a game would fit the bill perfectly.

-My goals are that it should be relatively easy to follow, appeal to children (especially KS2 – that is, children from the ages of 8 and up) and be quite quick to produce.
+My goals are that it should be relatively easy to follow, appeal to children (especially KS2 - that is, children from the ages of 8 up to 11) and be quite quick to produce.

 It does have some really interesting elements though, namely, missiles which look like lines, lots of noise, anti-missiles which look strangely like circles and a really simple storyline.
 Below, you can see a screenshot showing exactly what I mean.